Washington Metro rolling stock

-The rolling stock of the Washington Metro system consists of 1,242 75 ft cars that were acquired across seven orders.
+The rolling stock of the Washington Metro system consists of 1,242 75 ft electric multiple unit railcars that were acquired across seven orders.
 All cars operate as married pairs (consecutively numbered even-odd), with systems shared across the pair.
 The 7000-series cars, the system's newest, have an operator's cab in only one of each married pair's cars (the even numbered one) and operate in groups of three or four.